Ikehviky/Hands-on-C-lang/README.md

 # Hands on C lang
-# Hands on C lang || basic calculations with matrics
+# Hands on C lang || basic understanding in c lang